andrewbranch/blog/posts/2019-10-23_Debugging_the_TypeScript_Codebase.md

 For help, see: https://nodejs.org/en/docs/inspector
 ```

 Node is paused at the beginning of tsc.js and waiting for you to attach the debugger of your choice.
-I’ll be demonstrating use of VS Code’s built-in debugger, but any Node debugger that can attach to a listening debug port will work.
+I’ll be demonstrating use of VS Code’s built-in debugger[^1], but any Node debugger that can attach to a listening debug port will work.

 If you haven’t already, open the TypeScript codebase in VS Code.
 Open the command palette and select “Debug: Attach to Node Process,” then select the process you just started (on port 9229 by default).

 ![A screenshot of VS Code with the command palette open, searching “debug.”
 A list of results is shown with “Debug: Attach to Node Process” focused.](images/attach-to-node-process.png)

 VS Code will open tsc.js and show that the debugger is paused on the first line.
-From here, you can continue or step the debugger and hit breakpoints in the TypeScript source files.[^1]
+From here, you can continue or step the debugger and hit breakpoints in the TypeScript source files.[^2]

 ### Debugging from TS Server
 If you need to debug a language service feature (like a refactor, a code fix, the formatter, or code completion), debugging VS Code’s TS Server instance is often the most convenient approach.
 Again, you’ll need the TypeScript codebase cloned, built, and opened in one VS Code window.
 You’ll also need _another_ VS Code window opened to a project of your choice.
 (I have a dedicated project filled with nonsense TypeScript and JavaScript files for this purpose.)
 We’ll use the former VS Code window to debug the latter.
 (Impressively, a single VS Code instance _can_ debug its own TS Server process, but TypeScript-powered editor features like go-to-definition don’t work while the process is paused, so it’s much easier to use two windows.)